2 Exploring Candy database

 Design View

-In this view, you can see the report of the design and customize it.
+In this view, you can see and modify the design of the report.

 Task 2.6 File: candy365.accdb